JUST OUT: Global Pharma Report 2023 I Download now

 When we examined the most well-known FTSE100 companies and compared their respective year-to-date reputation scores with their year-to-date profitability figures, we were hoping to find a nice upward-sloping regression line indicating a positive linear relationship between these two things.
 We didn’t.

-Instead, we found that some of the country’s most trusted and liked companies, lime Morrisons and M&S, were also the least profitable ones – while a company like HSBC was one of the most disliked and untrusted, but also the most profitable.
-Does this mean the conventional wisdom is completely wrong?
+Instead, we found that some of the country’s most trusted and liked companies, like Morrisons and M&S, were also the least profitable ones – while a company like HSBC was one of the most disliked and untrusted but also the most profitable.
+Does this mean that conventional wisdom is completely wrong?

-We have several theories about why this is so, but we decided to gather some other experts to debate the topic: on 3 Oct.
-2018 we’ll be joining Lloyds Banking Group, Communicate magazine and Repute Associates in a panel debate in London that attempts to delve deeper into this matter.
-We’ll update this post with insights from the debate, but meanwhile, we’d like to hear your own thoughts:
+We have several theories about why this is so, but we decided to gather some other experts to debate the topic.
+On 3 October 2018, we’ll be joining Lloyds Banking Group, Communicate magazine, and Repute Associates in a panel debate in London that attempts to delve deeper into this matter.